‘LHHNY’ DJ Drewski & Sky Landish: Did They Get Engaged On The Reunion Show?

-Ooh la la!
-‘LHHNY’ reality stars DJ Drewski and Sky Landish’s steamy romance continues to get more serious, so are wedding bells already ringing?!
-We’ve got the EXCLUSIVE scoop on whether or not he popped the question on the reunion show!
+DJ Drewski and Sky Landish’s steamy romance continues to get more serious, but is he ready to take things to the next level by popping the question?!
+We’ve got the EXCLUSIVE scoop on whether or not he proposed on the ‘LHHNY’ reunion show!

 Sky Landish, 26, and DJ Drewski, 29, are one of the most buzzed about couples on season seven of the VH1 series Love & Hip Hop: New York.
 For obvious reasons, fans are dying to know if he’s going to take their relationship to the next level on the highly anticipated reunion special, since it could be a perfect place for a surprise proposal!
 He revealed to HollywoodLife.com EXCLUSIVELY, “The reunion show isn’t for another three weeks so all I can say is if you look at Sky’s hand right now there’s no ring on it.”
 However, they didn’t completely quash all hope!